mustafafarag/Automate-AWS-Infrastructure-Project-using-Terraform/README.md

-all used varabiles are defined in the .tf file
+All used varabiles are defined in the .tf file

 ![](images/10.png)